tdayris/fair_genome_indexer/workflow/reports/material_methods.rst

 page.
 Overlapping intervals were merged using BEDTools_ [#bedtoolspaper]_.

 The  whole pipeline was powered by  Snakemake_ [#snakemakepaper]_.
-This pipeline [#fairgenomeindexer]_ is freely available on Github_, details about installation usage, and resutls can be found on the `Snakemake workflow`_ page.
+This pipeline_ [#fairgenomeindexer]_ is freely available on Github, details about installation usage, and resutls can be found on the `Snakemake workflow`_ page.